 Loyalty and submission to God (not always easy) empowers and guarantees ultimate success and leadership, actually freeing us from the fear of death.

 Members of God's church usually come home from the Feast of Tabernacles with renewed spiritual vigor.
 Yet, we are painfully aware that some fall away each year.
-John Ritenbaugh shows that we must actively seek God and His righteousness to ensure that we will be around to enjoy next year's Feast.
+John Ritenbaugh shows that we must actively seek God and His righteousness to ensure that we wi. . .

-For being such a religious book, the Bible contains an unusual number of references to harlotry!
-John Ritenbaugh uses this information to provide understanding of the motivations of Babylon the Great, the Great Harlot of Revelation 17 and 18.
+For being a religious book, the Bible contains an unusual number of references to harlotry!
+Yet they provide understanding of the great harlot of Revelation.

 All of the sufferings in the present had their origin in the Garden of Eden when our parents sinned, seemingly in secret.
 The effects of sins radiate outward.